ALive-research/Slicer-Liver/Docs/adr/0003-testability-invariant.md

    `runTest()` method).
 C++ tests follow CTest + the existing patterns in `LiverResections/Testing/Cxx/`.

-5. **The `/slicer-review` test-coverage reviewer** will flag any PR that violates this rule.
-Until CI enforcement lands, reviewer approval depends on the reviewer confirming the test exists, was modified appropriately, and passed locally before merge.
+5. **The `/slicer-review` test-coverage reviewer** enforces the "characterisation test before refactor commit" rule for PRs and commits tagged `refactor:` (see the reviewer prompt at `~/.claude/commands/slicer-review.md`, test-coverage section criterion (c)).
+New-feature and bug-fix variants of this rule are reviewer-judgment until the prompt is widened to cover them — until that follow-up lands, human-reviewer approval depends on confirming the test exists, was modified appropriately, and passed locally before merge.

 6. **First debt to retire** (before any LayerDM-migration PR lands):
    - `vtkMRMLLiverResectionStorageRoundTripTest` — create a resection,